dsteyn44/kingsofasgard-ms1/README.md

 - Ivory - I wanted an off white but something warmer.
 This I thnk works well with the yellow.

 Fanwall page
-- Lilac - rgb(135, 140, 175) This was a color on the spotify music audio bar and i used it so that there would be some corrolation between the first page and the second.
+- Lilac - rgb(135, 140, 175) This was a color on the spotify music audio bar and I used it so that there would be some correlation between the first page and the second.
 - Ivory - Just to keep every thing consistent.

 Fail page